lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lession_2.md

 3. Avoid single points of failure
 - In different FDs in one AD in one Region
-![enter image description here](https://imgur.com/T6lBG4V.png) To avoid single points of failure,  first  thing  is  you  should  always  have  **multiple  instances**  of  the  same  type.
+![enter image description here](https://imgur.com/T6lBG4V.png) To avoid single points of failure,  firs  thing is you should always have **multiple  instances** of the same type.
 So you have **a second  copy  application** in the second FD.
 These  are  all  stateless.
 Don't  put  it  in  the  same  FD, because  this  fault  domain  can  be  unavailable  as well.

 - In different ADs for multiple Regions
-![enter image description here](https://imgur.com/J5HdS0V.png) Enter 2 ADs, we use *Data Guard* to manage data.
+![enter image description here](https://imgur.com/J5HdS0V.png) Between 2 ADs, we use *Data Guard* to manage data.
 And in this case, if your whole AD1 becomes  unavailable, you still have your same application up and running in AD2, because you're replicating your data to AD2 in the same Region, that's saying avoid single points of failure.

 ## Compartments